The Falcon Strikes Back: Production

-With the working title of "The Falcon Comes Back", principal photography took place from January 19 till early-February 1943.
+With the working title of The Falcon Comes Back, principal photography took place from January 19 until early February 1943.

 Reception

-In his review of The Falcon Strikes Back, Theodore Strauss wrote, in The New York Times, "There is something highly irregular about "The Falcon Strikes Back," now at the Palace, and we don't mean murder.
+In his review of The Falcon Strikes Back, Theodore Strauss wrote, in The New York Times, "There is something highly irregular about The Falcon Strikes Back, now at the Palace, and we don't mean murder.
 Item: The role of the Falcon is no longer played by George Sanders, but by his brother, Tom Conway, who looks like Sanders, sounds like Sanders, but is less of an actor—the result is a sort of double exposure, slightly out of focus.
 Item: Edgar Kennedy after all these years of two-reel comedy madness, turns out to be a dangerous maniac after all, which is like discovering that Donald Duck really belongs in the ward for violent cases.
-Aside from these two troublesome matters, "The Falcon Strikes Back" is hardly worth bothering about.
+Aside from these two troublesome matters, The Falcon Strikes Back is hardly worth bothering about.
 The Falcon rounds up a gang of bond thieves amid the standard quota of murder and mayhem, but the lack of suspense is terrific."